pagkly/Zed/Investopedia3/A Prepayment Penalty Might Apply If You Pay Off Your Mortgage Early.md

 A Prepayment Penalty Might Apply If You Pay Off Your Mortgage Early
 ## What Is a Prepayment Penalty?

-A [prepayment](https://www.investopedia.com/terms/p/prepayment.asp) penalty is usually specified in a clause in a mortgage contract stating that a penalty will be assessed if the borrower significantly pays down or pays off the mortgage before term, usually within the first three years of committing to the loan.
-The penalty is sometimes based on a percentage of the remaining [mortgage balance](https://www.investopedia.com/mortgage/mortgage-rates/payment-structure/), or it can be a certain number of months’ worth of interest.
+A [[prepayment]](https://www.investopedia.com/terms/p/prepayment.asp) penalty is usually specified in a clause in a mortgage contract stating that a penalty will be assessed if the borrower significantly pays down or pays off the mortgage before term, usually within the first three years of committing to the loan.
+The penalty is sometimes based on a percentage of the remaining [[mortgage balance]](https://www.investopedia.com/mortgage/mortgage-rates/payment-structure/), or it can be a certain number of months’ worth of interest.
 Prepayment penalties protect the lender against the financial loss of interest income that would otherwise have been paid over time.

 ### Key Takeaways